Stay in Touch

 Join my mailing list to be notified of upcoming projects.
 I will never share your personal information.
 I look forward to singing with you!

-Kathryn Whitney is an artistic director, choral conductor, singer, voice teacher, administrator, musicologist, and arts entrepreneur.
+Kathryn Whitney is a singer, choral conductor, artistic director, voice teacher, choral clinician, musicologist, and arts entrepreneur.

 Kathryn founded and directs the Pacific Song Collective, based on the unceded traditional territory of the Coast Salish people on Vancouver Island, and the SongArt Performance Research Group, which has run as part of the Institute of Musical Research at the University of London, England, since 2010.